Hugo8705/grunt-wordpress-theme/README.md

 You have to copy eventual fonts manually in public/assets/fonts

+Some basics Wodpress template files are included.
+JS and CSS are included via <i>functions.php</i>

 Image processing via the imagemin grunt plugin is currently commented the Gruntfile.js because I usually optimize my images manually.

 ## To do